jaspector

 Inspections are performed during regular business hours from 8:30 a.m. to 4:00 p.m

-Typical inspection sequence: The city page does not list a formal stage sequence, but it requires 24 hours notice before inspections except in emergencies
+Typical sequence: The city page does not list a formal stage sequence, but it requires 24 hours notice before inspections except in emergencies

-Do I need a building permit in Richmond, MO?
+01 Do I need a building permit in Richmond, MO?

 Richmond requires permits for new construction, additions, basement finishing, commercial additions and tenant finishes, fences over 6 feet, decks, pools, outbuildings, and most electrical, mechanical, plumbing, and irrigation work

-How much does a building permit cost in Richmond, MO?
+02 How much does a building permit cost in Richmond, MO?

+Building permit fees in Richmond, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No minimum dollar amount was clearly published on the reviewed page.
 Fees are calculated as: Based on total estimated cost of construction; new residential dwellings are based on square footage.
 Plan check fee: No separate plan-check fee was clearly published on the reviewed page.

-How do I apply for a building permit in Richmond, MO?
+03 How do I apply for a building permit in Richmond, MO?

-1. Review the city page to determine whether the project is permitted work 2.
+To apply for a building permit in Richmond, MO, follow these steps: 1.
+Review the city page to determine whether the project is permitted work 2.
 Assemble a site plan and complete building plans; for new dwellings, a registered surveyor site plan is required 3.
 Submit the permit request to Community Development 4.
 Wait for review and approval before starting work 5.
 Schedule inspections with at least 24 hours notice

-How long does it take to get a building permit in Richmond, MO?
+04 How long does it take to get a building permit in Richmond, MO?

-What work is exempt from building permits in Richmond, MO?
+05 What work is exempt from building permits in Richmond, MO?

-How do I schedule a building inspection in Richmond, MO?
+06 How do I schedule a building inspection in Richmond, MO?

-Inspections can be scheduled via: Contact Lisa Hastings by phone or email; inspections can be arranged by direct contact.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Richmond, MO via: Contact Lisa Hastings by phone or email; inspections can be arranged by direct contact.